Sale Save 50% for 3 months | Power your business with QuickBooks Claim nowBuy now

 • Identifying inventory management issues: A greater number of units leftover than usual could indicate a breakdown in your inventory management process if you didn’t reorder sufficient Inventory.
 If you have little-to-no beginning inventory, it could indicate that you possibly over-ordered inventory during the previous period.

 • Highlighting supply chain issues: Similarly, having more or less Inventory than usual could be due to an issue in the supply chain.
-The case may be that your supplier didn’t fulfill your order correctly, or you only received a portion of your inventory purchases.
+The case may be that your supplier didn’t fulfil your order correctly, or you only received a portion of your inventory purchases.

 • Preparing to file your taxes: If you can Quote your average inventory at the end of an accounting period and how much you’ll need in the following period, you can pre-purchase inventory.
 Doing this can lower your taxable income that you account for on your income statements, which can help you reduce how much you owe.